rajanmali/Bankaks-Image-Compressor/README.md

 - One with `n/10 x m/10 px`
 - One with `n/20 x m/20 px`

 When the user uploads these images, a request is sent to the backend which uploads these three images to the Google firebase cloud storage.
+Once the images have been uploaded, the user is presented with preview links to view the uploaded images.

 - ### For the Solution statement, please check [Solution Statement].
 - ### For the Technical Specifications, please check [Technical Specification].